 Mothers who give birth to the child automatically have parental responsibility.
 Fathers will differ in the following circumstances:

 - They are named on the birth certificate and the birth was registered after 1st December 2003 if registered in England and Wales (the dates are different depending on which part of the UK the child was born in).

 How can a father obtain Parental Responsibility?

-A father of a child can obtain Parental Responsibility by:
+A father of a child can obtain PR by: